Accelerating two-dimensional tensor network contractions using QR decompositions

 Finally, Fig.~\ref{fig:heisenergy}(a) presents the relative error of the optimized states using QR-CTMRG with respect to the extrapolated quantum Monte Carlo result from Ref.~\cite{Sandvik10}.
 For all values of $D$, we obtain an accuracy that is similar to or higher than previous iPEPS results from Refs.~\cite{liao19} and \cite{hasik24b}.
+The results are further refined by evaluating the final state at a larger boundary bond dimension ($\chi_{eval}$) than that used during the optimization ($\chi_{opt}$), as indicated in the figure caption.
 Fig.~\ref{fig:heisenergy}(b) shows the corresponding total simulation time on an H100 GPU.
-The best result for $D = 7$ with an accuracy of 1.2e-5, which is currently the lowest variational energy in the thermodynamic limit, was obtained in only 47 minutes.
+The best result for $D = 7$ with an accuracy of 1.2e-5, which is currently the lowest variational energy in the thermodynamic limit, was obtained in only 30 minutes.

 \emph{Results for the $J_1$-$J_2$ Heisenberg model---}We now consider the substantially more challenging case of the $J_1$-$J_2$ Heisenberg model, which is out of reach for quantum Monte Carlo due to the negative sign problem.
 Several methods support the existence of an algebraic quantum spin liquid phase in the highly frustrated regime around $J_2/J_1=0.5$~\cite{hu13,richter15,wang18,hering19,hasik21,nomura21,liu22}.
-In Fig.~\ref{fig:j1j2} we present a comparison of the iPEPS variational energies with results from other variational methods, including previous iPEPS simulations~\cite{hasik21}, finite PEPS combined with VMC~\cite{dong24,liu24b}, and neural network quantum states, based on convolutional neural networks (CNN)~\cite{zhao22,liang23,roth23,chen24}, restricted Boltzmann machine combined with pair-product states (PP+RBM)~\cite{nomura21}, and deep vision transformer wave functions (ViT)~\cite{rende24}.
+In Fig.~\ref{fig:j1j2} we present a comparison of the iPEPS variational energies with results from other variational methods, including previous iPEPS simulations~\cite{hasik21}, finite PEPS combined with VMC~\cite{dong25,liu24b}, and neural network quantum states, based on convolutional neural networks (CNN)~\cite{zhao22,liang23,roth23,chen24}, restricted Boltzmann machine combined with pair-product states (PP+RBM)~\cite{nomura21}, and deep vision transformer wave functions (ViT)~\cite{rende24}.